 Open the blinds so that the slats are spread out from the stacked position.
-Ensure that slats are in the full open position by using the swivel tool.
+Ensure that slats are in the full open position by using the swivel tool to turn them.

 Grip the clip or stem with a pair of needle-nose pliers.
 Gently twist the clip and slightly pull on it until it pops off the gear.

-Gently push the slat into the clip.
+Push the slat into the clip gently.
 Ensure that the clip lip is positioned over the hold of the slat by wiggling it around and gently pushing the clip ends together.

 Step 7: Repeat With Other Clips